-Some biologists work primarily in the field, organizing and participating in field inventories or surveys, documenting species and relevant data for various types of studies, consulting purposes, environmental impact assessments, reclamation or other purposes.
-Other biologists conduct laboratory research and offer advice and expertise to others.
+Some biologists work primarily in the field, organizing and participating in field inventories or surveys.
+There they document species and relevant data for various types of studies, for consulting or environmental impact assessments, or for reclamation and other purposes.
+Other biologists do laboratory research and offer advice and expertise to others.
 In general, biologists:

-- apply biological principles to further medicine and health studies
+- Apply biological principles to advance medicine and health studies

-- use statistics and mathematical models for applications (for example, estimating the number and kinds of organisms in a specific place, identifying trends in population sizes, understanding molecular and cellular processes)
+- Use statistics and mathematical models for applications, such as estimating the number and kinds of organisms in a specific location, noting trends in population sizes, or understanding molecular and cellular processes

-- assess harvest rates and sustainable yield for harvested fish and wildlife species
+- Assess harvest rates and sustainable yield for fish and wildlife species

-- consult with stakeholders and the public at large to explore resource management options
+- Consult with stakeholders and the public to explore resource management options

-- make recommendations regarding the sustainable development of resources
+- Make recommendations for the sustainable development of resources

-- recommend operating conditions for industrial activities to negate or minimize environmental damage
+- Recommend operating standards for industrial activities to negate or minimize environmental damage

-Biologists may have a wide variety of job titles depending on their area of specialization.
-For example, aquatic biologists may be called fisheries biologists, invertebrate biologists, limnologists or marine biologists depending on the types of organisms (for example, fish, plankton) and habitats (ocean or freshwater environments) they study.
+Biologists take on a wide variety of job titles depending on their area of specialization.
+For example, aquatic biologists may be called fisheries biologists, invertebrate biologists, limnologists or marine biologists, depending on the types of organisms (for example, fish, plankton) and habitats (ocean or freshwater environments) they study.